 The top state Junior winner will be determined by reviewing project materials of those who win first place in each District.

-- The top state Senior winner will be determined by interviewing those who win first place in each District.
-Seniors will be interviewed individually using a video conferencing system (e.g., Zoom) at a County Extension Office.
-Judges will be present on-line and ask each Senior questions about their food plot project.
-Seniors should be prepared to give a brief overview of their project followed by questions from county agents and wildlife biologists.
-Although there is no time limit, the expected length of the interview is 10 to 20 minutes.
+- New for 2017-2018 Contest: In case of a tie, the winner may be determined by interview at the discretion of the juding committee.
+Participants will be interviewed individually using a video conferencing system (e.g., Zoom) at a County Extension Office.
+Judges will be present on-line and ask each participant questions about their food plot project.
+Be prepared to give a brief overview of the project followed by questions from county agents and wildlife biologists.
+Although there is no time limit, the expected length of the interview is less than 10 minutes.

 - The top state Junior and Senior winners from the previous year are not eligible to win awards or recognition in the same division for the current project year, but they are encouraged to participate.

-Date Activity June 1 Deadline to register April - June Collect soil sample August 15 Seed available October 20 Deadline to plant food plot November – January Site visit from local County Extension Agent or someone on their behalf February 1 Project record book and video due to County Extension Office March Announce Junior and Senior district winners April Interview first place Senior winners from each district and announce top Senior food plot winner last Friday in April (tentative) Recognize district and state winners at 4-H Wildlife Habitat Education Program (WHEP) State Contest (Check 4-H Calendar)
+Date Activity June 1 Deadline to register April - June Collect soil sample (you can do this even before registering!)
+August 15 Seed available October 20 Deadline to plant food plot November – January Site visit from local County Extension Agent or someone on their behalf March 1 Project record book and video due to County Extension Office March - April Announce Junior and Senior district winners last Friday in April (check 4-H Calender of Events) Recognize district and state winners at 4-H Wildlife Habitat Education Program (WHEP) State Contest

 The plot must be approximately 1/8 acre in size.
 Thus, the plots should cover around 5,445 sq ft.